n4-t3/DRF-Pizza-Menu-API/README.md

 ### How to Use the Current API

-Make a fetch request to [nathan34.pythonanywhere.com](http://nathan34.pythonanywhere.com/).
+Make a fetch request to the end points.

 ### Example Response